hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 # The keyframes

 The keyframes are where you really get to control things in your animation.
-You first start with the `@keyframes` keyword followed by a declaration of the name of the animation (in this case, `float`).
+You first start with the `@keyframes` rule followed by a declaration of the name of the animation (in this case, `float`).
 Inside the `@keyframes` rule, you can see that 3 percentages have been declared followed by a block of code containing properties and their declared values.
 These percentages represent the waypoints along the animation sequence.
 Let's break this down.
 The `0%` selector contains a block of values that execute at the begniing of the animation.
 The `50%` selector contains a block of values that execute at the halfway point.
 The `100%` selector contains a block values that execute once animaition is complete.
 At each of these waypoints, we have two properties: `filter` and `transform`.
 Notice the first two blocks execute the same values, while the midway block executes a change.

+> You can experiement by setting diffferent waypoint percentages.
+They are executed in which they appear.

-According to MDN, the `filter` CSS property lets you apply graphical effects like blurring or color shifting to an element.
+According to MDN, the `filter` CSS property lets you apply graphical effects like blurring to an element.
 Filters are commonly used to adjust the rendering of images.
 I used the `drop-shadow()` CSS function to apply a drop shadow effect to the cat image.
 I applied the following parameters to the `drop-shadow()` function.

 * <offset-y> specifies the vertical distance (required)
 * <offset-x> specifies the horizontal distance (required)